CNJ-Digital/Vue.js-test/README.md

 Figma link: https://www.figma.com/file/yc3XQiFIXrYAaNDsUXemBN/Dropdown-Test-Design?node-id=0%3A1

 ## Goal
-A Pull request to this repository with a working Vue.js component (it doesn't have to be a reusable package) and a sample use case.
+A public repository link with a working Vue.js component (it doesn't have to be a reusable package) and a sample use case.
 Documentation and tests are recommended.
 The component must look like the given design files ([Link](https://www.figma.com/file/yc3XQiFIXrYAaNDsUXemBN/Dropdown-Test-Design?node-id=0%3A1)) and be responsive.

 ## We are looking for:
  - Maintainable and testable code